 Palmetto High grad and wife of ex-’Tarzan’ star stabbed by son, cops say

-Florida Miss Florida and Miami Palmetto High graduate was brutally murdered in her California home by her son, whose father is Ron Ely, the famed ‘Tarzan’ actor, authorities say.
+A former Miss Florida and Miami Palmetto High graduate was brutally murdered in her California home that she shared with her husband, Ron Ely, the famed ‘Tarzan’ actor, authorities said Wednesday.

-On Tuesday, the Santa Barbara County Sheriff’s Office responded to a 911 call at the home of Ely, the lead actor in the television series, “Tarzan,” which ran from 1966 to 1968.
+On Tuesday evening, the Santa Barbara County Sheriff’s Office responded to a 911 call at the home of Ely, the lead actor in the television series, “Tarzan,” which ran from 1966 to 1968.

+Deputies found Valerie Lundeen Ely, 62, dead with multiple stab wounds shortly after 8 p.m., according to a sheriff’s department statement.

 She was also a former flight attendant and won Miss Airlines International in 1980, according to The Miami News.